firsttris/vscode-jest-runner/README.md

 }
 ````

+## Want to start contributing features?
+Here are some requested features:
+- For Windows always default to Powershell for running tests.
+- Ability to pass command line arguments to Jest. (already implemented for Debug, missing for Run)
-- Possibility to show the additional context menu items only while in a test file e.g. test.(js|ts).
+- Show vscode-jest-runner context menu items only while in a test file e.g. test.(js|ts).
 Currently its shown, no matter which file.